KQM-git/TCL/characters/geo/gorou.md

 {% endtab %}

 {% tab title="Juuga: Forward Unto Victory" %}
 Displaying his valor as a general, Gorou deals AoE Geo DMG and creates a field known as General's Glory to embolden his comrades.

 **General's Glory**
-This field has the following properties:
+This field has the following properties:\
-* Like the **General's War Banner** created by **Inuzaka All-Round Defense**, provides buffs to active characters within the skill's AoE based on the number of Geo characters in the party.
-Also moves together with your active character.
+• Like the **General's War Banner** created by **Inuzaka All-Round Defense**, provides buffs to active characters within the skill's AoE based on the number of Geo characters in the party.
+Also moves together with your active character.\
-* Generates 1 **Crystal Collapse** every 1.5s that deals AoE Geo DMG to 1 opponent within the skill's AoE.
+• Generates 1 **Crystal Collapse** every 1.5s that deals AoE Geo DMG to 1 opponent within the skill's AoE.\
-* Pulls 1 elemental shard in the skill's AoE to your active character's position every 1.5s (elemental shards are created by Crystallize reactions).
+• Pulls 1 elemental shard in the skill's AoE to your active character's position every 1.5s (elemental shards are created by Crystallize reactions).

 If a **General's War Banner** created by Gorou currently exists on the field when this ability is used, it will be destroyed.
-In addition, for the duration of **General's Glory**, Gorou's Elemental Skill "**Inuzaka All-Round Defense**" will not create the **General's War Banner**.
+In addition, for the duration of **General's Glory**, Gorou's Elemental Skill "**Inuzaka All-Round Defense**" will not create the **General's War Banner**.\
 If Gorou falls, the effects of **General's Glory** will be cleared.

 | Attribute | Burst | Crystal Collapse |